 We have a Plexiglass barrier between the staff member at the admissions desk and the guests.
-Floor marking clearly indicates social distance for guests in queue or while purchasing tickets.
-We accept credit cards—the swiping mechanism is on the guest-side of the barrier, so that staff does not have to touch the card, for both visitor and staff safety.
+We accept credit cards—the swiping mechanism is on the guest-side of the barrier, so that staff does not have to touch the card.
 Unfortunately, the ticketing software we work with is not currently compatible with contactless hardware.
+We also accept cash.

 Hand sanitizer is available at the entrance to the museum, on the guests’ side of the admissions desk barrier, in the gift shop, and on the staff side of the admissions desk.

-The admissions area is cleaned and disinfected as needed, but no less than twice a day.
+The admissions area is cleaned and disinfected as needed.

 Personnel safety precautions

-Prior to reopening, staff will receive a copy of the Health and Safety Plan, which they will review and sign.
+Staff have received a copy of the Health and Safety Plan, which they reviewed and signed.

 In the office all workstations are at least 6ft apart.
-Sanitizing wipes and other disinfecting materials are available in the office to clean printers; staff is required to clean their own workstations at least once a day.
+Sanitizing wipes and other disinfecting materials are available in the office to clean printers; staff is required to clean their own workstations.

 The museum’s HVAC utilizes (4) split AC systems (Heat Pumps & Fan Coils); each supplying 1,600 CFM of air and with 300 CFM of outside air (18.75%), as well as MERV 13 filtration in all air handling units in the building.
 The four restrooms vent directly to the outside.